rcgalbo/95stillalive/README.md

+# Windows 95

+**What the _what_??** Yes, this is a completely written-from-scratch expert mimicry of Windows 95, built entirely out of web technologies.
+It's not an [emulator](https://win95.ajf.me/win95.html) (which is slow) and it's not a port.
+It's HTML5 and React!

+The genesis of this work came from [an April Fool's Day gag](https://mapzen.com/blog/tangram-work-developer-commentary/) at Mapzen (RIP) where we released an "enterprise" version of our web-based map editor called Tangram Work, and as part of the

+---

+# Create React App README

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>